 You will have an additional 10 cupcakes you can frost and serve separately.

-Will you make this Leprechaun Hat Cupcake Cake for St. Patrick’s Day?
+Did you make this Leprechaun Hat Cupcake Cake for St. Patrick's Day?
 Let me know in the comments below.